RobertJansen1/brugopen/README.md

 The NDW feed is a DATEX II `SituationPublication`.
 Every `<situation>` element in the feed represents a bridge that is **currently open** (being lifted for boat traffic).
 A bridge that is absent from the feed is implicitly **closed**.
-The integration maintains the complete set of ever-seen bridges in memory;
+The integration maintains the complete set of ever-seen bridges in memory and on storage;
 their `is_open` flag is updated on every poll cycle.
+If your bridge is not in the list, wait for it to open the first time, after that you can add it (or it will be done if you don't select any bridge)

 ## Goals / roadmap